A Note for Readers

 FOOD AND/OR BEVERAGES retain their common meanings.
 Food or beverages are considered in the context of formal meals and in the context of refreshments served at short, intermittent breaks during an activity.
 Beverages do not include alcoholic drinks.

-FOREIGN TRAVEL includes any travel outside of Canada and the United States and its territories and possessions.
+FOREIGN TRAVEL includes any travel outside of the United States and its territories and possessions.
 For an organization located in a foreign country, this means travel outside that country.

 FORMAL AGENDA provides a list of all activities that shall occur during the event, using an hour-by-hour timeline.
 It must specifically include the times during the event when food and beverages will be provided.

-GRANTS are a legal instrument of financial assistance used to transfer anything of value from the Federal awarding agency or pass through entity to the non-Federal entity to carry out a public purpose.
-See 2 C.F.R. § 200.51.
+GRANT AGREEMENT is a legal instrument of financial assistance between a Federal awarding agency or pass through entity and a non- Federal entity to carry out a public purpose.
+See 2 C.F.R. § 200.1.

-HIGH RISK is a determination made by the awarding agency of a recipient's ability to administer Federal project funds based on issues such as a history of unsatisfactory performance; financial instability; inadequate financial management system; non-conformance to terms and conditions of previous awards; or is otherwise not responsible.
-Additional reporting requirements are imposed on high-risk recipients.
+HIGH RISK is a determination made by the awarding agency of a recipient’s ability to administer Federal project funds based on issues such as a history of unsatisfactory performance; financial instability; inadequate financial management system; non conformance to terms and conditions of previous awards; or is otherwise not responsible.
+Additional reporting or other requirements may be placed on high-risk recipients.

 IMPREST FUNDS are fixed- or petty-cash funds in the form of currency or coin that have been advanced as funds held outside of the usual secure account.
 Agencies typically use imprest funds to reimburse employees for expenses, to make small purchases, to make emergency beneficiary payments, and to pay informants, among other uses.

 INCIDENTAL means (in the conference context) relating to a formal event where full participation by participants mandates the provision of food and beverages.